 Writing by Participants

-Participants in Visible Ink have produced more than 35,000 pages of written work, including essays, memoirs, fiction, articles, poetry, plays, personal journals, letters, and blogs.
+Since inception more than 1,700 patients have enrolled.
+They have produced more than 65,000 pages of written work, including essays, memoirs, fiction, podcasts, poetry, plays, personal journals, letters, lyrics, and blogs.

 Although many people choose to keep their writing private, works by Visible Ink participants have appeared in:

 - Visible Ink’s annual anthology (available for purchase)

 - Blogs, social media, and online publications (e.g., Salon, The Daily Beast, and the Huffington Post)

 - Print publications, including Newsweek and the New York Times

 - Novels, self-help books, memoirs, and poetry chapbooks

 Visible Ink Anthology and Live Staged Performance of Works by Patients

 Each year, Visible Ink participants are invited to submit written works for potential publication in our anthology and/or inclusion in our annual performance.